 References

-- Rick Steves Travel - "Greek Island-Hopping Basics" https://www.ricksteves.com/watch-read-listen/read/articles/greek-island-hopping-basics
+- Rick Steves Travel - "Greek Island-Hopping Basics by Rick Steves" https://www.ricksteves.com/watch-read-listen/read/articles/greek-island-hopping-basics

-- Lonely Planet - "Island-hopping in Greece: everything you need to know" https://www.lonelyplanet.com/articles/tips-greece-island-hopping
+- Lonely Planet - "Island-Hopping in Greece: Everything You Need to Know - Lonely Planet" https://www.lonelyplanet.com/articles/tips-greece-island-hopping